thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 Groups/communities could also be specially flagged messages, effectively allowing for subreddit-style content.
 Posting to the community is just replying to the message.
 Subscribing to that community is just subscribing to that message.
 The original message creator can send edits to update stuff like the description of the community.
 Perhaps they can also send a message detailing other identities to trust for editing or moderating the community.

 A bot could fairly easily be setup to make [IndieWeb](/garden/the-small-web/index.md) posts and web mentions use this protocol.
 Indeed, this protocol is very POSSE-friendly because you could have your original content on the website, and the messages can be spread across the network while allowing clients to verify it was untampered with and definitely came from that website.
 I plan on writing a proposal for IndieWeb posts to include [The IndieWeb/Signature Blocks](/garden/the-indieweb/signature-blocks/index.md) to enable this.
+Within this framework, Fedi v2 would not just be a other social media silo.
+It would be the source of truth, fully controlled by the author.
+Even if the author cross posts to other social media (silos), we'd effectively still be the original copy.

 ## Moderation

 Anyone can send edit and delete requests as replies to messages, but they'll typically be ignored since they'd be coming from a different identity.
 However, you could have clients or even servers honor those requests based on various heuristics - deleting anything that's gotten X delete requests, or trust specific identities to act as moderators.
 Since individual clients could choose which identities to honor, the moderation is effectively fully decentralized.
 Clients will probably have a couple identities trusted by default, to check for illegal content or that would otherwise prevent the app from breaking the app store's TOS.

 Anyone can spin up their own bots that just automatically send out delete requests based on custom logic, like checking for images that match the CSAM hash list, or messages that ChatGPT says are non-constructive.
 Through this, the ecosystem will over time allow people to further customize their experience by filtering out unwanted content more and more precisely.

+## Success

+I believe the main benefits of this new fediverse are mostly going to apply to the techy power users who will appreciate the increased control over their identity and browsing experience.
+As far as the general public goes, I think the main benefit will be verified authorship and guaranteeing lack of tampering.
+Specifically, I think this will appeal to notable figures who have to be wary of concerns like that.
+Reddit and Twitter could edit your content or stifle it in the algorithm, or any other sort of malicious actions.
+So I think success of this platform will mostly come from seeing notable figures switching to it, and treating is as the source of truth (even if they cross post it to other platforms for increased outreach).
+Ideally, they even host their messages on their own website.